 - Purchase the complete Expat Arrivals Oman Guide (PDF)

-The standard of healthcare in Oman is high thanks to government investment in the national health service over the past few decades.
-Both public and private medical facilities provide a good standard of care, with the largest and best facilities located in Muscat.
+Thanks to government investment in the national health service over the past few decades, Oman boasts high-quality healthcare, with the largest and best facilities located in Muscat.

-Most of Oman’s medical doctors and staff are expats themselves.
-However, with the government’s policy of Omanisation, this is slowly changing, and Omani nationals are being encouraged into the medical field.
+Most of Oman’s medical doctors and staff are expats themselves but, with the government’s policy of Omanisation, this is slowly changing and Omani nationals are being encouraged into the medical field.

-Medical treatment in Oman can be expensive and facilities may expect payment upfront.
+Medical treatment in Oman can be expensive, adding to the cost of living, and facilities may expect payment upfront.
 Expats should ensure that they have comprehensive private medical insurance to cover any healthcare issues during their stay in Oman.

 Public healthcare in Oman

-Expats working in the government sector and their dependents may also receive free medical care in public hospitals.
+Foreign nationals working in the government sector and their dependants may also receive free medical care in public hospitals.
 The most respected public hospitals in Oman include the Royal Hospital of Oman and the Sultan Qaboos University Hospital, both in Muscat.

 Private healthcare in Oman